EmmaOttilie/Exercises/miniex8/README.md

 [Link](https://emmaottilie.github.io/Exercises/miniex8/)

-B)  This program includes variables, functions of mousepressed, mousedragged and a counter.
+B)  This program includes variables, functions of mousepressed, mousedragged and a counter (to make the sound play only once, in stead of repeatedly on top of itself).
 It also includes a button, an image and a sound.

 ![ScreenShot](https://github.com/EmmaOttilie/Exercises/blob/gh-pages/miniex8/8.png)
 ![ScreenShot](https://github.com/EmmaOttilie/Exercises/blob/gh-pages/miniex8/8.2.png)